Marine Radio in Tasmania

 • Ensure that the VHF is on channel 16 and set at 25 watts high power or if using a MF/HF radio select 2182 kHz or other appropriate distress frequency.

-The Distress call is:
+The Distress call and message is:

 • MAYDAY, MAYDAY, MAYDAY